gogins/cloud-5/README.md

 It may be necessary to clear the browser cache to see the pieces.

+## Debugging Hints

+The JavaScript `debugging;` command will break in the debugger at that line.

+Be sure to enable JavaScript source maps in the debugger settings.
+That won't necessarily work for Strudel sources; load their source maps manually e.g. by opening a deployed (usually minified) source file in the debugger, then right- clicking on the code, and selecting "Add source map..." from the context menu.
+Oops, that should work, but I don't actually _find_ the source maps....

 ## Deployment

 Build this project, then copy the entire contents of the `dist` directory